-Non-alcoholic fatty liver disease (NAFLD) is the hepatic manifestation of the metabolic syndrome.
+Nonalcoholic fatty liver disease (NAFLD) is the hepatic manifestation of metabolic syndrome.
 It is a generic term characterized by the accumulation of fat in the liver and describes a range of clinical phenotypes.
-Non-alcoholic steatohepatitis (NASH) is the progressive manifestation of NAFLD (characterized by the NAFLD activity score), a diagnosis of NASH, confirmed by the histologic presence of steatosis, hepatocyte ballooning, and lobular inflammation.
-NASH Patients have a worse prognosis and progress to cirrhosis more rapidly than patients with simple steatosis.
+Non-alcoholic steatohepatitis (NASH) is the progressive manifestation of NAFLD (indicated by the NAFLD activity score), a diagnosis of NASH, confirmed by the histologic presence of steatosis, hepatocyte ballooning, and lobular inflammation.
+NASH patients have a worse prognosis and progress to cirrhosis more rapidly than patients with simple steatosis.

 Up-to-date, the global prevalence of NAFLD is estimated to be around 24% and is set to increase in parallel with obesity and type II diabetes.
 Of those with NAFLD, 20% have the progressive subtype NASH.

 Currently, there is no approved therapy for the treatment of NASH.
 Pioglitazone and vitamin E have shown limited efficacy and are used off-label to treat patients.
-Over 50 compounds targeting a plethora of mechanisms are currently under investigation as potential treatments for NASH.
+Over 50 compounds targeting many mechanisms are currently under investigation as potential treatments for NASH.

 NAFLD and NASH are mainly diagnosed and monitored by liver biopsy.
 Hepatic steatosis can be detected by ultrasound.
 However, the diagnosis NASH can only be confirmed by liver biopsy to determine the pathology of steatohepatitis.

 Twenty collagen types have been identified in the stroma of the liver, and their localization reflects their function.
 Fibrillar collagens (such as type I, III, and V collagens) are located around the portal tract and the walls of the central veins and provide structural support.
-BM Collagens, such as type IV collagen, are found in a network within the walls of the sinusoids.
+Basement membrane collagens, such as type IV collagen, are found in a network within the walls of the sinusoids.

 NASH Disease activity and severity of fibrosis are determined by histologic examination.
 Pathologists usually use the NASH - Clinical Research Network (CRN) criteria.
-An activity index is calculated by summing the scores for macrovesicular steatosis, ballooning, and lobular inflammation, which is called the NAFLD activity score (NAS).
+The NAFLD activity score (NAS) is an activity index calculated by summing the scores for macrovesicular steatosis, ballooning, and lobular inflammation.

 PRO-C3 was shown by Daniels et al. (2019) to increase gradually from no fibrosis to stage 3 and 4 steatohepatitis, depending on fibrosis and NAS severity in NAFLD patients, indicating that PRO-C3 is a marker of fibrosis severity and disease activity.